allouchear/CdftT/README.md

 ## knowns bugs
  - Problem with reading of orbitals and basis from Molden/Gabedit/Gaussian log/Gaussian fchk.
 No problem for WFX file.
- - Becke charges from orbitals.
-No problem if calculated from Cube grid file

 ## Contributors
  - [Abdul-Rahman ALLOUCHE](https://sites.google.com/site/allouchear/Home)